transition.

 70 | Gomphotheres

-Elephant-like proboscideans, they nevertheless evolved in parallel and were not family.
-Widespread in North America in the Miocene and Pliocene epochs, after the Great American Faunal Interchange they covered Eurasia and South America as well.
+Elephant-like proboscideans, they nevertheless evolved in parallel and were not close family.
+Widespread in North America in the Miocene and Pliocene epochs, after the Great American Biotic Interchange they covered Eurasia and South America as well.
 Remains dating 11,000 years ago found in Sonora, Mexico suggest humans hunted them.
-Most Gomphotheres had elongated lower jaws as well as tusks and presumably were loud chewers.
+Most gomphotheres had elongated lower jaws as well as tusks, and were loud chewers.

 1L.jpg